 As with anything digital, a lot of what HumTech does is hidden.
 In addition to problem solving, advice and help, our people and the infrastructure we operate are behind things like hosting the Cuneiform Digital Library, the UCLA Encyclopedia of Egyptology, and the Paris, Past & Present digital reconstruction.
 We also helped design and build much of the Online Italian language courses, the Art History Visual Resources Collection, and the Undergraduate Writing Center’s scheduling application.
 Together with the UCLA Library, we created the Scholarly Innovation Lab, and host an annual Digital Humanities Infrastructure Symposium.
 Our staff are or have been President of Bruintech, Chair of the Common Systems Group and the CCLE Standards & Practices Group, and moderator of the Language Learning and Technology (LLTI) listserv.

 Currently, we are helping to build the instructional resources for the EPIC project, developing a shared Humanities Division online calendar, and partnering on several active research and instructional projects under development.

 Who’s who at HumTech?

 - For technical support, start with Luis Martinez, Computing Support Manager.
 Or, reach out to your DTA (Departmental Technology Analyst), who has an office somewhere near you!

 - For instructional support or materials development and instructional technology training, start with Tom Garbelotti, Instructional Technology Manager.
 Or send a message to email@example.com.

 - For project support, including idea formulation, websites, programming support and project hosting, contact Dr. John Lynch, Academic Technology Manager.

-- For website design and development, contact Lucian Tucker, Web Operations Manager.
+- For website design and development, contact Lucian Tucker, Digital Services Manager.